 Most medications come with overdose information.
 Always watch for unusual changes in your child’s behavior, speech and posture.
 This includes confusion, unusual drowsiness, and a rapid or increased pulse rate.
 Have your local poison control center phone number somewhere handy in case of emergencies.
 Your pharmacist will have emergency numbers available as will your doctor.

 US residents can call the US national poison hotline at 1-800-222-1222.
-Other residents of other countries should call the local poison control center directly or click on this link for the World Health Organization's (WHO) world directory of poison centers.
+Other residents of other countries should call the local poison control center directly.

 Interestingly, the review found insufficient or conflicting evidence to make recommendations for using any of these for migraine prevention in children and adolescents: